 (b) The Mediation Process.

-(1) The parties engaged in mediation under this Rule must cooperate in good faith under the direction of the mediator to produce the information required by this Rule in a timely manner so as to maximize the effectiveness of the mediation.
+(1) The parties engaged in mediation under this Rule shall cooperate in good faith under the direction of the mediator to produce the information required by this Rule in a timely manner so as to maximize the effectiveness of the mediation.

-(2) In mediation, the creditor must consider all available foreclosure prevention tools, including but not limited to reinstatement, loan modification, forbearance, and short sales.
+(2) The creditor must consider all available foreclosure prevention tools, including but not limited to reinstatement, loan modification, forbearance, and short sales.

-(3) In mediation, unless otherwise prohibited by applicable non-bankruptcy law or waived by the debtor, the parties must address proof of ownership of the note and any transfers of the note; and calculation of the sums due on the note for the principal, interest, and costs or fees.

-(4) In mediation, where the creditor claims that a pooling and servicing or other similar agreement prohibits modification, the creditor must produce a copy of the agreement.
+(3) Where the creditor claims that a pooling and servicing or other similar agreement prohibits modification, the creditor must produce a copy of the agreement.
 All agreement documents are confidential and are not to be included in the mediator’s report.

-(5) The following persons must participate in any mediation conducted under this Rule:
+(4) The following persons must participate in any mediation conducted under this Rule: